paulovn/pii-manager/doc/usage.md

 ## Processing mode

-PII processing accetps three modes: _replace_ , _tag_ and _extract_.
-To show
+PII processing accepts four modes: _replace_ , _tag_, _extract_ and _full_.
+To
-an example, let us consider a fragment such as:
+show an example, let us consider a fragment such as:

 > my credit card number is 4273 9666 4581 5642

-with this input, the output for each of the three processing modes will be:
+with this input, the output for each of the processing modes will be:

 * for _replace_, the PII will be replaced by a placeholder describing the PII
   name: